Aerlinger/Sandbox.jl/README.md

 # Important Note & Disclaimer

 1. The purpose of this package is to allow Julia to be safely used in a public environment without exposing access to the underlying machine.
 Really, it is only intended for demonstration and education on Julia.
-This Package removes a lot of key functionality that packages within Julia are bound to rely on.
+It works by removing a lot of key functionality.
 As such, reliability/compatibility with other packages is not guaranteed.
 Expect side effects.

 2. This package is by no means failsafe.
 Obviously I've done everything I can to ensure that it works effectively, but it's nearly impossible to ensure that every conceivable edge case of security is covered.
 If